KyleWyckoff/CECS_460_FinalProject/ReadMe.md

 for the future that can be made on this project.

 Third, the requirements of the project also ask for a SystemC design that mimics the functionality of our onboard design.
 The modules mimic the project, with a HDMI_RX input being driven by a driver module, that communicates to the CPU.
-From there, the CPU connects to the AXI_Bus which in turn connects to the Memory module.
-The memory finally connects to the HDMI_TX module used as our output to the monitor.
+From there, the CPU connects to the AXI_Bus which in turn connects to the Memory module, finally connecting to the HDMI_TX module used as our output to the monitor.
 Console print statements are provided during each step of the simulation to provide accurate descriptions of what is occurring.